Little girl saved train on the little-known Short Line in 1902

 Advertisement

 The wedding was a gala affair in our community.
-A special white dress was made for the occasion for me by my aunt.
+A unique white dress was made for the occasion for me by my aunt.
 Aunt Eva was another bridesmaid.
 She now lives in Cambridge, 0hio.
-And so was Ethel Eakin, of New Martinsville, and Marie Bonner and Kate Klipstein.
+And so were Ethel Eakin of New Martinsville, Marie Bonner, and Kate Klipstein.
 My mother was matron of honor.
 Percy Yoho's mother, Minnie Yoho, was a sister of Minnie's mother.
-Minnie being two of the same name in the family, Big Minnie and Little Minnie.
+Minnie is two of the same name in the family, Big Minnie and Little Minnie.

-Little Minnie was an only-child and brave, boisterous, and quickwitted.
+Little Minnie was an only child and brave, boisterous, and quick-witted.
 Her grandparents were very proud of her.
-Envious folk around would refer to them as "Big It and Little It."
+Envious folk would refer to them as "Big It and Little It."
 Sam Morgan's Post Office, kept by him, was named Minnie, too, in their honor.

-As I mentioned before, train wrecks and cars off the track were common happenings since the road bed was new and very crooked.
+As I mentioned, train wrecks and cars off the track were everyday happenings since the roadbed was new and crooked.
 I've heard it said that the engineer could shake hands with the conductor in the caboose on some of the abrupt turns and curves.
 All mishaps had to be reported.

 — Ethel Morgan